ShaimaBaasher/flutter-bike-app-mvvm/README.md

 # bike_app

-A new Flutter project Flutter MVVM + CI | CD for uploading apk in git releases section .
+A new Flutter project Flutter MVVM + CI | CD for uploading apk in GitHub releases section .

 ## Implemented by MVVM
 The following project is structured with :